 Figure 2.
 Mitochondrial nutrients.

 Moreover, each of these enzymes is activated appropriately only in the presence of the requisite nutrients and at low levels of Ca2+.
-At higher concentration of Ca2+ and/or in the absence of the other nutrient cofactors, Ca2+ inhibits these enzymes, effectively shunting ATP production.
+At a higher concentration of Ca2+ and/or in the absence of the other nutrient cofactors, Ca2+ inhibits these enzymes, effectively shunting ATP production.

 - Calcium activates the pyruvate dehydrogenase complex (PDC) both directly by binding to pyruvate dehydrogenase, or indirectly by upregulating inactivation processes and binding to pyruvate phosphatases.
 The PDC is exquisitely sensitive to thiamine and magnesium.